ipfs-shipyard/is-ipfs/README.md

 ### `isIPFS.subdomain(url)`

-Returns `true` if the provided string includes a valid IPFS or IPNS subdomain or `false` otherwise.
+Returns `true` if the provided `url` string includes a valid IPFS, looks like IPNS/DNSLink subdomain or `false` otherwise.

 ### `isIPFS.ipfsSubdomain(url)`

-Returns `true` if the provided string includes a valid IPFS subdomain or `false` otherwise.
+Returns `true` if the provided `url` string includes a valid IPFS subdomain (case-insensitive CIDv1) or `false` otherwise.

 ### `isIPFS.ipnsSubdomain(url)`

-Returns `true` if the provided string includes a valid IPNS subdomain or `false` otherwise.
+Returns `true` if the provided `url` string looks like a valid IPNS subdomain (CIDv1 with `libp2p-key` multicodec or something that looks like a FQDN, for example `en.wikipedia-on-ipfs.org.ipns.localhost:8080`) or `false` otherwise.

+**Note:** `ipnsSubdomain` method works in offline mode: it does not perform actual IPNS record lookup over DHT or other content routing method.
+It may return false-positives:

+- To ensure IPNS record  exists, make a call to `/api/v0/name/resolve?arg=<ipnsid>`
+- To ensure DNSLink exists, make a call to `/api/v0/dns?arg=<fqdn>`

 ## Multiaddrs